Robinpig/Note/docs/CS/Java/JDK/Concurrency/Exchanger.md

 A synchronization point at which threads can pair and swap elements within pairs.
+An Exchanger allows two threads to exchange objects at a rendezvous point, and is useful in several pipeline designs.

 Each thread presents some object on entry to the exchange method, matches with a partner thread, and receives its partner's object on return.
 An Exchanger may be viewed as a bidirectional form of a **SynchronousQueue**.
 Exchangers may be useful in applications such as genetic algorithms and pipeline designs.
 Sample Usage: Here are the highlights of a class that uses an Exchanger to swap buffers between threads so that the thread filling the buffer gets a freshly emptied one when it needs it, handing off the filled one to the thread emptying the buffer.